bensurman/angular-screenmatch/README.md

     scope.portable = match;
 }, scope);
 ```
-The `scope` that is passed as the third argument is the scope the listener will be attached to.
-You can pass in any scope, and it will deregister the listener when that scope is destroyed.
-To listen forever, omit the third argument and it will listen on `$rootScope`.

 You can also use `bind` to conditionally execute code when the screen size changes.
 The callback will execute every time the condition changes (not every time the screen resizes).